Codeventurer144/SQL-BI-Analysis/README.md

 ---

-For the second Power BI dashboard, I would be creating a new table that would make it easier to calculate how much of the inventory the Pizza shop has used, and then identify how much of the ingredients in the inventory needs reordering.
-But since the inventory table only has information on the different items, I would need to JOIN the items and ingredients tables with it so that I can calculate the total ingredients in the inventory by knowing how much of an ingredient is in an item.
-This would mean calculating how much each type of pizza/item costs to make based on the cost of the ingredients.
-I will therefore need a query to reveal the following:
+For the second Power BI dashboard, I plan to create a new table to streamline calculations for tracking inventory usage and identifying which ingredients require reordering.
+Since the inventory table lacks detailed information about the items, I will need to JOIN the items and ingredients tables with it.
+This will allow me to calculate the total quantity of ingredients available by determining the amount of each ingredient used in each item.
+Additionally, I will calculate the production cost for each type of pizza/item based on the cost of its ingredients.
+To achieve these objectives, the query must include the following insights:

 1. Total quantity by ingredient
 2. Total cost of ingredients
 3. Calculated cost of pizza
 4. Percentage stock remaining by ingredient

-Firstly, to get the ***Total quantity by ingredient***, I needed to know how many orders there are, and then multiply the number of orders for each item by the quantity of each ingredient in each recipe ordered.
+To calculate the **Total Quantity by Ingredient***, I first determined the total number of orders.
+Then, I multiplied the quantity of orders for each item by the corresponding quantity of each ingredient used in its recipe.

 ```SQL
 SELECT